Kaizen

-Kaizen (改善) is a Japanese concept in business studies which asserts that significant positive results may be achieved due the cumulative effect of many, often small (and even trivial), improvements to all aspects of a company's operations.
+Kaizen (改善) is a Japanese vocabulary word that outside of Japan has been adopted as a concept in business studies which asserts that significant positive results may be achieved due to the cumulative effect of many, often small (and even trivial) improvements to all aspects of a company's operations.
 Kaizen is put into action by continuously improving every facet of a company's production and requires the participation of all employees from the CEO to assembly line workers.
 Kaizen also applies to processes, such as purchasing and logistics, that cross organizational boundaries into the supply chain.
 Kaizen aims to eliminate waste and redundancies.
 Kaizen may also be referred to as zero investment improvement (ZII) due to its utilization of existing resources.

-After being introduced by an American, kaizen was first practiced in Japanese businesses after World War II, and most notably as part of The Toyota Way.
-It has since spread throughout the world and has been applied to environments outside of business and productivity.
+Kaizen originated from the work and knowledge of American business advisors tasked with Japan’s postwar recovery.
+These principles were later adopted and practiced in Japanese businesses, and most notably became part of The Toyota Way.
+It has since been popularized throughout the world and has been applied to environments outside of business and productivity.

 History

-The word kaizen originates from classical Chinese and is thought to have entered Japan during the Nara period as a Chinese translation of Buddhist scriptures.
 In 1947, Edwards Deming, an American statistician, went to Japan to help enhance their production processes.
 He stressed that quality should be prioritized at every stage of production, achieved through statistical process control.
 Deming is particularly recognized for his PDCA cycle—Plan, Do, Check, Act—which advises stopping production when deviations occur to identify and resolve issues before continuing.
 During his time in Japan, he trained hundreds of engineers, managers and executives in his approach.

 Deming developed his concepts into what he termed "total quality management," which eventually laid the groundwork for Toyota's Toyota Production System focused on just-in-time manufacturing.

 Overview

-The Japanese word kaizen means 'improvement' or 'change for better' (from 改 kai - change, revision; and 善 zen - virtue, goodness) without the inherent meaning of either 'continuous' or 'philosophy' in Japanese dictionaries or in everyday use.
+The word kaizen is a Japanese borrowing of a word from Classical Chinese.
+It is thought to have entered Japan during the Nara period in Chinese translations of Buddhist scriptures.
+The Classical Chinese word has descendants in modern Chinese languages, such as Mandarin gǎishàn and Cantonese góisihn, which are both verbs meaning "to improve".
+The Japanese word kaizen means "improvement" or "change for better", without the inherent meaning of either "continuous" or "philosophy" in Japanese dictionaries or in everyday use.
 The word refers to any improvement, one-time or continuous, large or small, in the same sense as the English word improvement.
-However, given the common practice in Japan of labeling industrial or business improvement techniques with the word kaizen, particularly the practices spearheaded by Toyota, the word kaizen in English is typically applied to measures for implementing continuous improvement, especially those with a "Japanese philosophy".
+However, given the common practice in Japan of labeling industrial or business improvement techniques with the word kaizen (often written phonetically in katakana as カイゼン), particularly the practices spearheaded by Toyota, the word kaizen in English is typically applied to measures for implementing continuous improvement, especially those with a "Japanese philosophy".
 The discussion below focuses on such interpretations of the word, as frequently used in the context of modern management discussions.
 Two kaizen approaches have been distinguished: